 I keep an old rubber ball in my class just for this purpose.
 It’s not anything fancy and half the time the ball is flat.
 Seriously, the ball is so flat that it won’t roll, but that doesn’t matter.

 For the questions, I use something I can access quickly.
 You know that when you’re digging around looking for something special, the kids get antsy.
 If you’re playing this game as a time filler, the key is to get the game started as quickly as possible.
-One of my favorite resources is to use Boom Learning cards in FastPin mode.
-You can learn about using these digital task cards in this post.
+One of my favorite resources to use is Boom Cards in FastPin mode.
 Other options would be to use task cards that you have handy, vocabulary words you’ve been studying, or just make up your own problems to write on the board.
-If you teach 3rd grade, Schoolhouse Diva has some STAAR prep task cards that are amazing!
-I use these all the time when preparing for state testing.
+I like to sneak in test prep questions to help my students become more comfortable with these types of problems.

 How I Play Trashketball